mattermost/docs/source/administration/config-settings.md

 **Allow Sign Up With Email** (`"EnableSignUpWithEmail": true`)

-"true": Allow team creation and account signup using email and password; “false”: Email signup is disabled and users are not able to invite new members.
+`true`: Allow team creation and account signup using email and password; “false”: Email signup is disabled and users are not able to invite new members.
 This limits signup to single-sign-on services like OAuth or LDAP.

 #### Sign In

 **Allow Sign In With Email** (`"EnableSignInWithEmail": true`)

-"true": Mattermost allows users to sign in using their email and password; "false": sign in with email is disabled and does not appear on the login screen.
+`true`: Mattermost allows users to sign in using their email and password; `false`: sign in with email is disabled and does not appear on the login screen.

 **Allow Sign In With Username** (`EnableSignInWithUsername": false`)

-"true": Mattermost allows users to sign in using their username and password.
-This setting is typically only used when email verification is disabled; "false": sign in with username is disabled and does not appear on the login screen.
+`true`: Mattermost allows users to sign in using their username and password.
+This setting is typically only used when email verification is disabled; `false`: sign in with username is disabled and does not appear on the login screen.

 #### Notifications

 **Send Email Notifications** (`"SendEmailNotifications": false`)

-"true": Enables sending of email notifications. “false”: Disables email notifications for developers who may want to skip email setup for faster development.
+`true`: Enables sending of email notifications. “false”: Disables email notifications for developers who may want to skip email setup for faster development.
 Setting this to true removes the **Preview Mode: Email notifications have not been configured** banner (requires logging out and logging back in after setting is changed)

 **Require Email Verification** (`"RequireEmailVerification": false`)

-"true": Require email verification after account creation prior to allowing login; “false”: Users do not need to verify their email address prior to login.
+`true`: Require email verification after account creation prior to allowing login; “false”: Users do not need to verify their email address prior to login.
 Developers may set this field to false so skip sending verification emails for faster development.

 **Notification Display Name** (`"FeedbackName": ""`)